NautilusTrader

 testnetFalseConnect to the Hyperliquid testnet when True.

-max_retriesNoneMaximum retry attempts for info requests.
+max_retriesNoneMaximum retry attempts for submit, cancel, or modify order requests.

 retry_delay_initial_msNoneInitial delay (milliseconds) between retries.